 How to Start a Vegetable Garden

 Starting a garden is exciting.
-It’s important to pick the best spot with careful consideration.
-Take a walk around your yard in the morning, afternoon and evening.
+It’s essential to pick the best spot with careful consideration.
+Take a walk around your yard in the morning, afternoon, and evening.

 Take notes of spots that get the majority of sunlight and how much shade.
 Depending on the types of vegetables you are growing, some of your plants will need more shade.